 Want to save thousands of dollars on legal fees?
-Starting at $249, our citizenship partner RapidVisa helps you complete your entire naturalization application, including all forms and supporting documents, from the moment your application is filed until you obtain U.S. citizenship.
+Starting at $249, our RapidVisa helps you complete your entire naturalization application, including all forms and supporting documents, from the moment your application is filed until you obtain U.S. citizenship.
 Boundless legal support plus RapidVisa speed means you get the fastest and best green card and naturalization service!
 Start your application today!

 How can I obtain dual citizenship in the United States?